openeuropa/oe_webtools/modules/oe_webtools_cookie_consent/README.md

 ## What it does
 The `oe_webtools_cookie_consent` module performs 3 different tasks:
 * Provides a banner that allows the user whether to accept or refuse tickets from the website.
-* Preprocesses the media_oembed iframes and alters the URL to go through the EC cookie consent service.
+* Preprocesses the media_oembed iframes and alters the URL to go through the EC Cookie Consent service.
-* Preprocesses iframes provided by the video_embed_field or the video_embed_wysiwyg modules and also redirects the source through the EC cookie consent service. (the source through the EC cookie consent service.
+* Preprocesses iframes provided by the video_embed_field or the video_embed_wysiwyg modules and also redirects the source through the EC Cookie Consent service. (the source through the EC Cookie Consent service.
 [In Progress in the issue #78](https://github.com/openeuropa/oe_webtools/issues/78)